-- Each associated loop, except the innermost, must contain exactly one loop or loop nest. - Intervening code must not contain other OpenACC directives or calls to API routines.
+- Each associated loop, except the innermost, must contain exactly one loop or loop nest. - Intervening code must not contain other OpenACC directives, loops, or calls to API routines, even when the force modifier appears.

 • In the code below, a compiler may choose to move the call to tan inside the inner loop in order to collapse the two loops, resulting in redundant execution of the intervening code.